 Go to the courtyard in Alabang Town Center where Coffee Bean Tea Leaf is, then head up to the second floor and head over to Gerry’s Grill(corner restaurant), once there enter the corridor heading towards the next wing, you’ll find Tajimaya in the end of the row.

 As I find myself in front of the restaurant, I can’t help but feel this burning hunger inside of me, for that piece of meat.

-Their EAT ALL YOU CAN PROMO comes with UNLIMITED Beef, Pork, Squid, Special Sausage, Squidroll, Shrimp, Salad, Sangyu, kimchi, Namuru, and white rice.
+Their EAT ALL YOU CAN PROMO for 629PHP++ comes with UNLIMITED Beef, Pork, Squid, Special Sausage, Squidroll, Shrimp, Salad, Sangyu, kimchi, Namuru, and white rice.
 There’s also bottomless ice tea but better to skip this to make more room for the beef.

 Now that we’ve ordered the only thing left to do is to make the “tare” or dipping sauce.
 I love yakiniku and for me the best sauce has a generous portion of minced garlic and a dollop of spicy paste, then pour in your yakiniku sauce mix and adjust according to taste.